 How the Bransgore group started

-Residents in Bransgore wanted to start a Community Responder scheme for the village and local area but did not have the required funding to start up.
-The scheme was to cover an area of about 20 square miles around Bransgore, or to put it another way about a 5 minute drive from the centre of the village.
+Residents in Bransgore wanted to start a Community Responder scheme for the village and local area but did not have the funding required up front that the Ambulance service required to start a scheme.
+The scheme was to cover an area of about 20 square miles around Bransgore, or to put it another way about a 5-minute drive from the centre of the village.

-Because the group is required to be self sufficient and receives no direct funding from the ambulance trust or government, fund raising is necessary to pay for the equipment and other costs.
-This equipment includes the defibrillators, equipment bags, replacement batteries, uniform etc. Our volunteers are unpaid and receive no remuneration or expenses even when using their own vehicles.
+Initially the scheme was required to be self-sufficient in funding and received no money from the ambulance trust, NHS or Government and fund raising is necessary to pay for the equipment and other costs.
 Through street collections, events and the support of grant awarding charities we raised enough money to continue after the first year, and with more volunteers and more equipment, aim to improve the quality of the service provided and the speed of response.
+South Central Ambulance Charity now used their funds to support local CFR schemes and other projects which are over and above those supplied by the NHS